Beard: Rome

 Still, beards remained rare among the Romans throughout the Late Republic and the early Principate.
-In a general way, in Rome at this time, a long beard was considered a mark of slovenliness and squalor.
+In Rome at this time, a long beard was considered a mark of slovenliness and squalor.
 The censors L. Veturius and P. Licinius compelled M. Livius, who had been banished, on his restoration to the city, to be shaved, to lay aside his dirty appearance, and then, but not until then, to come into the Senate.
 The first occasion of shaving was regarded as the beginning of manhood, and the day on which this took place was celebrated as a festival.
 Usually, this was done when the young Roman assumed the toga virilis.
 Augustus did it in his twenty-fourth year, Caligula in his twentieth.
 The hair cut off on such occasions was consecrated to a god.
 Thus Nero put his into a golden box set with pearls, and dedicated it to Jupiter Capitolinus.
 The Romans, unlike the Greeks, let their beards grow in time of mourning; so did Augustus for the death of Julius Caesar.
 Other occasions of mourning on which the beard was allowed to grow were appearance as a reus, condemnation, or some public calamity.
 On the other hand, men of the country areas around Rome in the time of Varro seem not to have shaved except when they came to market every eighth day, so that their usual appearance was most likely a short stubble.

 In the the Emperor Hadrian (r.
 117–138), according to Dio Cassius, was the first emperor to grow a full beard; Plutarch says that he did it to hide scars on his face.
 This was a period in Rome of widespread imitation of Greek culture, and many other men grew beards in imitation of Hadrian and the Greek fashion.
 After Hadrian until the reign of Constantine the Great (r.
 306–337) all adult emperors appear in busts and coins with beards; but Constantine and his successors until the reign of Phocas (r.
 602–610), with the exception of Julian the Apostate (r.
 361–363), are represented as beardless.
 The wearing of the beard as an imperial fashion was subsequently revived by Phocas at the beginning of the 7th century and this fashion lasted until the end of the Byzantine Empire.